 Artists at Risk’s AR–Safe Haven Helsinki is curated by Perpetuum Mobile (PM) and co-hosted by PM and HIAP–Helsinki International Artists Programme on the island of Suomenlinna.
 It is funded by the Division of Culture and Leisure of the City of Helsinki.

-His Helsinki residency was co-funded by Nordic Culture Point as part of the “Immigré Artists and Artists at Risk” 3-year network project.
+His Helsinki residency was co-funded by Nordic Culture Point as part of the “Immigré Artists and Artists at Risk” three-year network project.

 Read more about Spartak Khachanov here: